quicwg/base-drafts/draft-ietf-quic-transport.md

 The client populates the Source Connection ID field with a value of its choosing and sets the Source Connection ID Length field to indicate the length.

-The first flight of 0-RTT packets use the same Destination Connection ID and Source Connection ID values as the client's first Initial packet.
+0-RTT packets in the first flight use the same Destination Connection ID and Source Connection ID values as the client's first Initial packet.

 Upon first receiving an Initial or Retry packet from the server, the client uses the Source Connection ID supplied by the server as the Destination Connection ID for subsequent packets, including any 0-RTT packets.
-This means that a client might have to change the connection ID it sets in the Destination Connection ID field twice during connection establishment: once in response to a Retry, and once in response to an Initial packet from the server.
+This means that a client might have to change the connection ID it sets in the Destination Connection ID field twice during connection establishment: once in response to a Retry packet and once in response to an Initial packet from the server.
 Once a client has received a valid Initial packet from the server, it MUST discard any subsequent packet it receives on that connection with a different Source Connection ID.